robotology/blocktest/README.md

 ## 4.4.
 Test list

-The test list include all the tests written.
-The test list, basically, list the tests together with the file in which the test has been written.
+The test list includes all the tests written.
+The test list, basically, list the tests together with the **file** in which the test has been written.

 ```xml
 <test file="test//0001.xml" repetitions="2" name="ICub right ankle  roll move" note="xxx" code="0001" version="1" loggingtype="position" loggingwrappername="/right_leg" loggingpart="r_ankle_roll r_ankle_pitch"/>